How to: Use yuzu to expand function and flavor beyond traditional boundaries

 Elle Simone Scott

-Food-styling guru Elle Simone Scott is a trailblazer who makes cuisine both stunning and approachable.
+Food styling guru Elle Simone Scott is a trailblazer who makes cuisine both stunning and approachable.
 She shapes the visual aesthetic for the Cook’s Country brand, and her work appears across America’s Test Kitchen media platforms, where she is an on-screen test cook and executive editor and was recently a judge on America’s Test Kitchen: The Next Generation.
-Elle also stars in a new show currently in production, “Entertaining with Elle,” which showcases her skills as a cook, a teacher and a stylist.
+Scott also stars in a new show currently in production, “Entertaining with Elle,” which showcases her skills as a cook, a teacher and a stylist.

-In addition to her roles at America’s Test Kitchen, Elle also uses her platform and her organization SheChef to advocate for, mentor and inspire other women of color in the food space.
-Elle has appeared on Good Morning America, The Food Network, Food Network Magazine, The Cooking Channel, The Katie Couric Show, The Chew, and Bravo’s Chef Roble and Co.
-She has also been the subject of feature stories in the Boston Globe, Forbes, and Eater and on the Tom Joyner Morning Show and National Public Radio.
+In addition to her roles at America’s Test Kitchen, Scott also uses her platform and her organization SheChef Inc. to advocate for, mentor and inspire other women of color in the food space.
+She has appeared on Good Morning America, The Food Network, Food Network Magazine, The Cooking Channel, The Katie Couric Show, The Chew and Bravo’s Chef Roble and Co.
+She has also been the subject of feature stories in the Boston Globe, Forbes and Eater, as well as on the Tom Joyner Morning Show and National Public Radio.

 Subscribe for the latest consumer trends, trade news, nutrition science and regulatory updates in the food & beverage industry!